reportable-uk/Reportable/_guidebook/en/raw-en/rights-after-reporting.md

 Secondary victimisation refers to victimisation that occurs not as a direct result of the criminal act but through the response of institutions and individuals to the victim.[^1]

-This can involve indifference, rejection, or additional criminal charges levied by the police against the victim.
+This can involve indifference, rejection, or additional criminal charges levied by the police against the victim （e.g. the police brings charges against the victim for causing physical harm to the perpetrator when engaging in self-defence）.

 There is currently no explicit guidance in place to address potential issues of secondary victimisation when dealing with hate crimes or incidents.